Arkwinger/ai-projects/jsma-attack/methodology.md

 # Methodology

-## Objective
+## Research Objective

-The goal of this project was to implement and analyze the Jacobian-based Saliency Map Attack (JSMA) against an MNIST image classifier under strict sparse perturbation constraints.
+The objective of this research was to examine the effectiveness of sparse adversarial perturbations against convolutional neural networks using the Jacobian-based Saliency Map Attack (JSMA).
+The project focused on generating targeted adversarial examples capable of forcing controlled misclassification while operating under strict L0 perturbation constraints.

-The attack focused on generating targeted adversarial examples by modifying only a limited number of strategically selected pixels while forcing the classifier to predict a chosen target class.
+Unlike broad perturbation attacks that distribute noise across an entire image, JSMA prioritizes highly selective feature manipulation by modifying only a limited number of strategically chosen pixels.

 ---

-## Environment Setup
+## Experimental Environment

-A dedicated Python virtual environment was created to isolate dependencies required for the attack implementation.
+A controlled Python environment was established to isolate all required dependencies and ensure reproducibility of the attack workflow.

-Required libraries included:
+The implementation utilized:

+* Python
 * PyTorch
 * NumPy
+* Pillow
 * Requests
-* Pillow
-* Torchvision

-The pretrained classifier weights were retrieved directly from the challenge server and loaded locally to enable gradient computation and saliency analysis.
+A virtual environment was used to maintain dependency consistency throughout testing and experimentation.

 ---

-## Model Reconstruction
+## Target Model Reconstruction

-The server-side classifier architecture was recreated locally using PyTorch.
+The target classifier architecture was reconstructed locally using a LeNet-5 inspired convolutional neural network architecture provided by the challenge environment.

-The model followed a LeNet-5 style convolutional neural network architecture consisting of:
+The reconstructed model consisted of:

-* Convolutional layers
+* Convolutional feature extraction layers
-* Average pooling layers
+* Average pooling operations
-* Fully connected layers
+* Fully connected classification layers
 * Tanh activation functions
 * Log-softmax output layer

-Recreating the model locally allowed direct computation of Jacobian gradients required for JSMA.
+Rebuilding the model locally enabled direct access to forward and backward propagation operations necessary for Jacobian gradient analysis.

 ---

-## Challenge Acquisition
+## Challenge Acquisition and Data Preparation

-The challenge image and attack parameters were retrieved from the API endpoint.
+Challenge samples were retrieved from the API interface provided by the environment.

-The challenge provided:
+Each challenge supplied:

-* Original image
+* A baseline MNIST image
-* Ground-truth label
+* Ground-truth classification label
-* Target misclassification class
+* Required target class
 * Maximum allowed L0 perturbation budget
-* Maximum L2 constraint
+* Maximum L2 constraint threshold

-The image was decoded from a base64 PNG representation into normalized pixel space.
+The supplied image was decoded from a base64 PNG representation and converted into normalized tensor space for gradient computation and adversarial manipulation.

 ---

-## Jacobian Gradient Computation
+## Jacobian Gradient Analysis

+The attack relied on Jacobian-based saliency analysis to identify features most influential toward the target misclassification objective.

-Gradients were computed with respect to the target class output.
+Gradients were computed with respect to the target class output, allowing the attack to measure how individual pixel perturbations influenced classifier confidence.

-The attack calculated which pixels most strongly increased the target class score while minimizing influence on competing classes.

-This produced a saliency ranking used to prioritize pixel modifications.
+This process enabled construction of a saliency ranking that prioritized pixels capable of:

+* Increasing target class activation
+* Reducing competing class influence
+* Maximizing adversarial effectiveness under sparse constraints

+The resulting saliency map functioned as a feature importance distribution used to guide perturbation selection.

 ---

-## Sparse Pixel Perturbation
+## Sparse Perturbation Strategy

-Pixels were iteratively modified according to saliency ranking.
+Adversarial perturbations were introduced iteratively according to saliency ranking.

-For each iteration:
+At each iteration:

-1. Gradients were recomputed
+1. The Jacobian matrix was recomputed
 2. The most influential unmodified pixel was selected
-3. The pixel value was adjusted
+3. Pixel intensity was modified within valid bounds
 4. The classifier prediction was reevaluated

-The process continued until either:
+This iterative process continued until either:

-* The classifier predicted the target class
+* The classifier predicted the required target class
 * The perturbation budget was exhausted

-All pixel values were constrained to remain within the valid range of [0,1].
+All perturbations were constrained to valid image-space values within the range [0,1].

 ---

-## Constraint Validation
+## Constraint Enforcement

-The attack monitored:
+The implementation continuously monitored perturbation metrics throughout attack execution.

-* L0 norm (number of modified pixels)
+The primary constraint enforced was the L0 norm:

+|x_{adv}-x|_0 \leq budget

+This constrained the maximum number of modified pixels permitted during adversarial generation.

-* L2 distance between original and adversarial image
+Additional monitoring of L2 distance ensured perturbations remained within challenge validation thresholds and prevented complete image replacement attacks.

-This ensured the generated adversarial example satisfied server-side validation requirements.

 ---

-## Submission and Verification
+## Adversarial Evaluation

+Generated adversarial examples were evaluated against the locally reconstructed model prior to submission.

+Evaluation metrics included:

+* Predicted class
+* Number of modified pixels
+* L2 perturbation magnitude
+* Overall perturbation sparsity

-The final adversarial image was encoded back into PNG format and submitted to the challenge API.
+The adversarial image was then re-encoded into PNG format and submitted to the validation endpoint.

-Successful submissions required:
+Successful attacks required:

-* Prediction equal to target class
+* Exact target-class misclassification
-* L0 perturbation count within allowed budget
+* Compliance with L0 perturbation budget
-* L2 distance below threshold
+* Compliance with L2 threshold restrictions
-* Valid image formatting
+* Preservation of valid image formatting

-Upon successful validation, the server returned the challenge flag.

 ---

-## Research Focus
+## Research Findings

+The research demonstrated that convolutional neural networks remain vulnerable to highly sparse, gradient-guided perturbations despite modifying only a limited subset of input features.

-This project explored practical adversarial machine learning concepts including:
+The implementation highlighted several important adversarial machine learning concepts:

-* Sparse adversarial perturbations
-* Saliency-based feature selection
+* Neural network sensitivity to localized feature manipulation
-* Jacobian analysis
+* Effectiveness of Jacobian saliency analysis
+* Sparse perturbation optimization
-* Targeted adversarial attacks
+* Targeted adversarial misclassification
-* Neural network sensitivity to feature manipulation
+* Feature importance exploitation within deep learning systems

-The implementation demonstrated how small, highly strategic modifications can significantly alter neural network predictions while maintaining minimal overall visual distortion.
+The project further reinforced how adversarial attacks can exploit nonlinear feature dependencies to alter model predictions while maintaining relatively low overall visual distortion.